 Cocaine is the second most addictive drug in the world.
 It can lead to addiction because of the effect it has on the brain and its reward pathway.
 It is the site of the chemical called dopamine.
 Neurons in the brain communicate by releasing dopamine when they feel pleasure.
 Dopamine then recycles back into the neuron.
 However, cocaine stops the dopamine from being recycled, and it begins to build up.
 Taking the drug causes huge levels of the chemical to be released, which makes a person euphoric.
 If the process is repeated too often, it can alter the brain’s reward system, leading to cocaine addiction.
 A new scientific study suggests that the drug’s effects go beyond the dopamine system and that cocaine use significantly impacts brain metabolism.

 Treatment For Cocaine Addiction

-We at DetoxPlus offer a wide selection of rehab facilities throughout the UK and are here to support and help you overcome your cocaine addiction.
-Our treatment facilities provide fast, individualised substance abuse intervention.
-We cover treatment from detox, to primary rehab treatment.
-When you first have contact with our trained staff, we will be working on getting you into treatment within the next 24 hours.
+We at Detox Plus UK offer a wide selection of rehabilitation programmes throughout the UK and are here to support and help you overcome your cocaine addiction.
+Our treatment programmes provide fast, individualised substance abuse intervention.
+We cover treatment from detox to primary rehab treatment.
+When you first contact our trained staff, we will be working on getting you into treatment within the next 24 hours.
 Our treatment clinics are available to you almost immediately, and our professional staff at Detox Plus UK are here 24 hrs a day to help you.